RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

    b.
 Ensure there is no region called **BANKMFDB** already defined.
 If there is one, delete it.

 3. Ensure that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.
+4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).

+   **Note:** You need administrator's rights to configure the ODBC data source on Windows.
+On Linux they are created in the user .odbc.ini file.

-4. Open a command prompt (Windows) or a terminal (Linux), and navigate to the `scripts` directory in the demonstration files.
+5. Navigate to the `scripts` directory in the demonstration files.
-5. Edit the file `scripts/options/vsam_postgres.json` with a text editor:
+6. Edit the file `scripts/options/vsam_postgres.json` with a text editor:

     - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.

     - If you want to deploy a 32-bit enterprise server instance, or build the application from source, you need to change the configuration first as follows:
       - Change the `is64bit` and/or the `product` options as required.
 For example, `"product"="EDz"` indicates you are going to build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.

-5. Execute the following command at the command prompt or the terminal.
+7. Execute the following command at the command prompt or the terminal.
 This executes the `MF_Provision_Region.py` script which creates a BANKMFDB server, and deploys the desired application configuration.

     ```
     python MF_Provision_Region.py vsam_postgres
     ```

-6. Start a TN3270 terminal emulator, and connect to port 9023.
+8. Start a TN3270 terminal emulator, and connect to port 9023.

    The Bankdemo application login screen should load.

-7. Enter a valid user-id - a suitable user-id is **B0001** with any characters for the password as the password is not validated.
+9. Enter a valid user-id - a suitable user-id is **B0001** with any characters for the password as the password is not validated.

-8. In ESCWA, select the BANKMFDB server under **Directory Servers > Default**.
+10. In ESCWA, select the BANKMFDB server under **Directory Servers > Default**.
 See the options on the **General** tab.
 Also, click the downwards arrow next to **General** and click any of the menu items to explore the server configuration.